-• EC2-Classic: This platform provides an environment that corresponds to a physical network.
+• EC2-Classic: This is no longer supported by Bright Cluster Manager from version 7.3 onwards.
+It provides an environment that corresponds to a physical network.
 Instances in the same region exist on the same physical network and rely on explicitly configured security groups to restrict unauthorized access from other instances on the same network.
 A cloud instance that is created in such a network can be called a classic cloud cluster, or simply a classic cloud.